igprya/Autolocker/README.md

 9. (Not sure if required) Once Cmake finishes building the project, navigate into `C:\lib\Build`, open the .sln file and build the entire solution.

 ## How to install OpenCV
-This section assumes that built the OpenCV with *contrib* stuff by following the section above.
+This section assumes that you've built the OpenCV with *contrib* stuff by following the section above.

 Long story short, [set the OpenCV enironment variable and add it to the system's path](https://docs.opencv.org/master/d3/d52/tutorial_windows_install.html#tutorial_windows_install_path).